GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best programmers are not marginally better than merely good ones.
-They are an order-of-magnitude better, measured by whatever standard: conceptual creativity, speed, ingenuity of design, or problem-solving ability.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
-> ~ *Randall E. Stross*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts